spatie/laravel-newsletter/README.md

 Note the campaign will only be created, no emails will be sent out.

 ### Working with GDRP marketing permissions
-If you're subject to GDRP, you need to [collect your users consent](https://mailchimp.com/help/collect-consent-with-gdpr-forms/).
-This package provides a simple artisan command that outputs a nice table with the names of your audience's marketing permissions and their ID's.
+If you are subject to GDRP, you need to [collect your user's consent](https://mailchimp.com/help/collect-consent-with-gdpr-forms/).
+This package provides a simple artisan command that outputs a nice table with the names and ID's of your audience's marketing permissions.

 Get the marketing permissions of your default list:
 ```bash